Kaleidosium/Kaleidosium.github.io/README.md

+# IamRifki.github.io
-a simple "about me" website made in HTML and CSS
+A simple "About Me" website made in HTML and CSS, No JavaScript